 The outbreak messed with the world's supply chains, especially in the carbon black industry.
 The supply of raw materials was limited by transit restrictions, decreased manufacturing capabilities, and lockdown measures, which made it more difficult to produce and distribute carbon black.

-The epidemic had a significant effect on the automotive industry, which uses a lot of carbon black.
-Vehicle sales and manufacturing fell as a result of lockdowns, travel restrictions, and economic uncertainty.
+Because the automobile sector utilizes a lot of carbon black, the epidemic had a big impact on it.
+Lockdowns, travel bans, and economic uncertainty all contributed to a decline in vehicle sales and production.
 This had an effect on the market for carbon black since it decreased demand for tires and other rubber products.

 The pandemic caused changes in consumer behavior that reduced demand for tires and other rubber goods by increasing remote work and reducing travel.
 Since carbon is a crucial ingredient in the production of tires, this had a direct effect on the black market for carbon.